 Watch Brian Wilson perform a cover of ‘Monster Mash’ from back in 2009

 When one thinks of Halloween you wouldn’t necessarily land on the enigmatic man behind The Beach Boys Brian Wilson on your first thought.
-But, he’s still a big fan of the holiday and we’ve got the proof.
+But, he’s still a big fan of the holiday like any good American and we’ve got the proof in the form of a perfect cover from 2009.

 The video below was shared by Wilson today as a celebration of the spooky holiday.
 The footage, taken when Wilson was performing at The Bergen Performing Arts Center in Englewood, New Jersey, is a sneak peek into the life and times of Wilson and his band.